Public housing is a form of long-term rental social housing that we manage.

 You can change your preferred area while your application is on the register.

 If you have a medical condition and a specific hospital or doctor must treat you, you can ask for housing in an area that lets you easily travel to them.

-Everyone living in public housing pays rent.
+Everyone living in social housing pays rent.
 Your rent will not be more than 25 per cent of your total household income.
 Income includes wages and payments from Centrelink and the Department of Veterans' Affairs.

 You will need to:

-- Complete the application form
+- Complete the online application or fill in the paper application form

 - Include any other documents needed for each person applying.